-One scheduled visit will be made by a placement tutor to the student in the placement setting and will also include discussions with the placement provider and student, to ensure satisfactory progress is being made.
-Non-scheduled contact will also be maintained by email, drop in sessions and the student’s reflective workbook, with formative feedback being given by the tutor on selected submissions.
+One scheduled visit or virtual meeting between the parties will take place during the placement to ensure satisfactory progress is being made.
+Non-scheduled contact will also be maintained with the student by email, drop in sessions.
+Formative feedback will be given by the tutor on 3 draft workbook submissions.

 4 Placement Debriefing

-A structured debriefing sessions will be attended by students to share, reflect on and discuss their experience during the work placement.
-Students will update their CV and SWOT analysis as part of their reflections.
+A structured debriefing session will be attended by students post-placement to share, reflect on and discuss their experience during the work placement.
+Students will update their CV and SWOT analysis as part of their workbook reflections.

 Teaching and Learning Work Loads